sen3th/spktechwiki/docs/intro.md

 :::note

-You will need a GitHub account to contribute.
+You will need a [GitHub](https://github.com/signup) account to contribute.

 :::

 You're very welcome to contribute to this wiki.
 To add stuff, click on the "Edit this page" link at the bottom of each page.
 Or just let me know at hi@seneth.me.

+## Safety and responsibility

+All equipment can be damaged or cause injuries if not used properly.
+If you're unsure about anything, ask **someone who knows** before using it.